csabapalfi/awesome-pagespeed-metrics/README.md

 Also keep in mind that third-party JavaScript (e.g. analytics,marketing tags, customer support chat widget) can hurt TTI and FID the same way.

-* Lab: LH (custom audit), Sitespeed.io, custom tools
-* Field: N/A - but numbers usually the same as in Lab
 * [Can You Afford It?: Real-world Web Performance Budgets](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/)
 * [Which third party scripts are most excessive](https://github.com/patrickhulce/third-party-web)